brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 We will create some additional components as well.
 We will create a REST API service that will allow the master document to be queried and updated, with new source data merged and split as needed.
 We will create a web based browser that uses the stitch SDK to create a broswer client with the full capabilities of stitch QueryAnywhere to access and manage the customer master data.

 The entire project will be created and hosted in the cloud.
 All of the functions, triggers and procedures will run in Stitch as serverless compute.
 The data will reside in Atlas and be accessed via database as a service.
+The power behind this solution offers an auto scalable maintenace free implementation of a Customer MDM.

 ## ![2](../../Stitch/tools/img/2b.png) Accessing customer data through a REST based API